 My thoughts on the Art Kit

-What do you think of this really easy art for kids idea?
-Do your children enjoy dot art?
+What do you think of this really easy dot art for kids?
+Would your students love it?